Aptomi/k8s-app-engine/docs/language.md

 There are three built-in user roles in Aptomi:
 * **domain admin** - Has full access rights to all Aptomi namespaces, including the `system` namespace
   * Domain admins can change the global ACL, the global list of rules, and the global list of clusters, which all reside in the `system` namespace.
-  * Domain admins can define and publish services, contracts, claims, and rules in any namespace.
+  * Domain admins can define and publish bundles, contracts, claims, and rules in any namespace.
 * **namespace admin** - Has full access rights for a given list of Aptomi namespaces
   * Namespace admins can view, but not manage objects in the `system` namespace.
-  * Namespace admins can define and publish services, contracts, claims, and rules in a given set of Aptomi namespaces.
+  * Namespace admins can define and publish bundles, contracts, claims, and rules in a given set of Aptomi namespaces.
 * **service consumer** - Can only consume services in a given list of Aptomi namespaces
   * Service consumers have view-only access for all namespaces.
   * Service consumers can only define and declare claims, and therefore consume services, in a given list of Aptomi namespaces.